Watch Our FREE Training

 Maximum Allowable Offer (MAO)

-The MAO is the most an investor would be willing to spend on a property to ensure he or she maintains a high likelihood of profiting from the overall life of the investment.
+The MAO is the most that an investor would be willing to spend on a property to ensure he or she maintains a high likelihood of profiting from the overall life of the investment.

 Real estate investing is not without its fair share of risks and market challenges.
 Abiding by a maximum allowable offer can ensure investors maintain a cushion after completing the purchase, renovation, and sale of the property.